Cross-country cycling

 Cross-country (XC) cycling is a discipline of mountain biking.
 Cross-country cycling became an Olympic sport in 1996 and is the only form of mountain biking practiced at the Olympics.

 Terrain

 Cross-country cycling is defined by the terrain on which it is performed.
 XC courses and trails consist of a mix of rough forest paths and singletrack (also referred to as doubletrack depending on width), smooth fireroads, and even paved paths connecting other trails.
-Until recently cross-country trails were deemed "easy" or "intermediate", due to the concept that this discipline of mountain biking relies more on physical prowess than technical ability.
+Until recently cross-country trails were deemed "easy" or "intermediate", due to the concept that this discipline of mountain biking relies more on physical ability than technical prowess.